Why Won't My Android Emulator Connect to the Server on iOS?

 - Network permissions: In Settings, ensure the app has local network permission.
 Missing entitlements can block requests.

 - Re-sign: Bad or expired certificates can break TLS handshakes.
-Follow complete guide to sideloading Android emulator IPA files on iOS and reinstall.
+Follow sideload an Android emulator IPA on iOS and reinstall.

 - DNS override: Configure a custom DNS profile on iOS to avoid captive portals or flaky resolvers.

 - APKs with hardcoded endpoints: If only one APK fails, the endpoint may be down.
-Reinstall from a trusted source; see security risks of emulator apps on iOS.
+Reinstall from a trusted source; see security risks of Android emulators on iOS.

 Game and App Specific Issues